The Spectator: Ian Gilmour

 In 1954, Wrench and his co-owner Angus Watson sold The Spectator to the barrister Ian Gilmour, who restored the Spectator tradition of simultaneously acting as editor.
 Having a libertarian and pro-European outlook, he "enlivened the paper and injected a new element of irreverence, fun and controversy".
-He was critical of both Anthony Eden's and Harold Macmillan's governments, and while supporting the Conservatives was also friendly to the Hugh Gaitskell wing of the Labour Party.
+He was critical of both Anthony Eden's and Harold Macmillan's governments, and while supporting the Conservatives was also friendly to Hugh Gaitskell and Gaitskellism.
 Gilmour lent The Spectator's voice to the campaign to end capital punishment in Britain, writing an incensed leader attacking the hanging of Ruth Ellis in 1955, in which he claimed "Hanging has become the national sport", and that the home secretary Gwilym Lloyd George, for not reprieving the sentence, "has now been responsible for the hanging of two women over the past eight months".

 The Spectator opposed Britain's involvement in the Suez crisis in 1956, strongly criticising the government's handling of the debacle.
-The paper went on to oppose Macmillan's government's re-election in 1959, complaining: "The continued Conservative pretence that Suez was a good, a noble, a wise venture has been too much to stomach ... the Government is taking its stand on a solid principle: 'Never admit a mistake.'"

-The paper says that it was influential in campaigning for the decriminalisation of homosexuality.
-It gave vocal support to the proposals of the Wolfenden Committee in 1957, condemning the "utterly irrational and illogical" old laws on homosexuality: "Not only is the law unjust in conception, it is almost inevitably unjust in practice".
+The paper went on to oppose Macmillan's government's re-election in the 1959 United Kingdom general election, complaining: "The continued Conservative pretence that Suez was a good, a noble, a wise venture has been too much to stomach ... the Government is taking its stand on a solid principle: 'Never admit a mistake.'"
+The paper also says that it was influential in campaigning for the decriminalisation of homosexuality.
+It gave vocal support to the proposals of the Wolfenden Committee in 1957, condemning the "utterly irrational and illogical" old laws on homosexuality: "Not only is the law unjust in conception, it is almost inevitably unjust in practice."